microsoftgraph/msgraph-sdk-powershell/src/Teams/beta/examples/New-MgBetaChatMember.md

 }

 New-MgBetaChatMember -ChatId $chatId -BodyParameter $params

 ```
-This example shows how to use the New-MgBetaChatMember Cmdlet.
-To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).
+This example will add a out-of-tenant external user to a chat, sharing no chat history